 Thoughts In Progress: 3

-In the Thoughts-In-Progress posts, I write about ideas some of which I may not be fully convinced of yet.
+In the Thoughts-In-Progress posts, I write about ideas which I may not be fully convinced of yet.
 Or about which I have not made up my mind yet- this way or that.
 Like Work In Progress, these thoughts are not done yet.

 I have listened to the Montek Singh Ahluwalia(MSA) interview on Seen Unseen podcast a few times.
 I have mentioned the episode before (coincidentally, in both earlier Thoughts-In-Progress posts).